 Here are our top picks for organic natural foundations that are better for you and for the planet too:

-One of our favourite low waste Canadian skincare brands, Elate Cosmetics was created on the premise that our everyday habits have a global impact.
+One of our favorite low-waste Canadian skincare brands, Elate Cosmetics was created on the premise that our everyday habits have a global impact.
 For this reason, all of their offerings are made with your wellbeing in mind, as well as the planets.
 Their selection of 100% vegan and cruelty-free products includes their Refresh and Uplift foundations which are available in several tones.

 A great zero waste makeup solution all around, Elate is also striving to become a 100% plastic-free and waste-free company.
 With that, around 75% of all their packaging is completely waste-free.
 Their foundations are packaged in glass with a recyclable plastic pump and a compostable bamboo component.

 They also offer a Perfectly Imperfect Program where less-than-perfect products like their bamboo palettes and compacts are available for purchase at a discount.
-With lots to love and B Corporation Certification, Elate is a great option if you are looking for an organic eco friendly foundation.
+With lots to love and B Corporation Certification, Elate is a great option if you are looking for an organic, eco-friendly foundation, natural mascara, organic lipstick, and gorgeous natural eye shadows too.

 Based in California, USA Dab Herb is a plant and herb makeup brand offering a hand-crafted selection of organic, cruelty-free, 100% vegan skincare and makeup products.
 Their 3-in-1 serum foundation makes for a great solution for anyone looking for a zero waste foundation.
 Made in large part using certified organic and food-grade ingredients like marshmallow root and calendula, their formulation is great for all skin types.